-reality, performance depends upon not only the goodness of data locality, but also the incurred data movement penalty of non data local tasks.
+In above tests, we measured the percentage of data local tasks.
+In reality, performance depends upon not only the goodness of data locality, but also the incurred data movement penalty of non data local tasks.
 In this test, we measure the overall data locality cost (DLC) to quantify the performance degradation brought by non data local tasks.
-The DLC of any non data local task was set to 1 regardless of the proximity between the location of compute and input data, which assumes that the cluster is homogeneous.
+The DLC of any non data local task was set to 1 regardless of the proximity between the location of compute and input data, so we call it lsap-uniform-sched.
 The same test environment as above is used.
-Figure 5(a) shows the absolute DLC.
-As the number of nodes is increased, the DLC of dl-sched increases much faster than that of lsap-sched.
-So lsap-sched is more resilient to system scale-out than dl-sched.
-We also computed the DLC reduction of lsap-sched against dl-sched, and show results in Figure 5(b).
-We observe that lsap-sched eliminates 70% - 90% of the DLC of dl-sched.
+Fig. 5(a) shows the absolute DLC.
+As the number of nodes is increased, the DLC of dl-sched increases much faster than that of lsap-uniform-sched.
+So lsapuniform-sched is more resilient to system scale-out than dl-sched.
+We also computed the DLC reduction of lsap-uniform-sched against dl-sched, and show results in Fig. 5(b).
+We observe that lsap-uniform-sched eliminates 70% - 90% of the DLC of dlsched.